-We expect and require all students to conduct themselves in an appropriate academic and ethical manner in the laboratory and when completing laboratory related work such as writing reports, quizzes or tests etc. Therefore, we have a zero tolerance for "cheating" on reports and quizzes etc. This includes but is not limited to copying reports, submitting reports that are not your own work etc., This also means we expect students to be committed to diligently working on completing the practical work themselves.
+We expect and require all students to conduct themselves in an appropriate academic and ethical manner in the laboratory and when completing laboratory related work such as writing reports, quizzes or tests etc..
+Therefore, we have a zero tolerance for "cheating" such as copying reports or quizzes etc., or communicating with other students in quizzes etc., or using "cheat sheets" or any other prohibited notes during quizzes etc..
+This also means we expect students to be committed to working diligently on completing the practical work.

-We also have a zero tolerance for any attempts to interfere with the grading or the grades assigned as any part of the laboratory component.
-In the same manner as at an airport, where it says don't even joke about having a gun or a bomb, please don't even think about joking with your TA about changing your grade in exchange for you buying them a beer or a cooler, etc. We regard all such matters very seriously and they could result in an "F" in the course or worse.
+We also have a zero tolerance for any attempts to interfere with the grading or the grades assigned as a part of the laboratory component.
+In the same manner as at an airport, where it says don't even joke about having a gun or a bomb, please don't even think about joking with your TA about changing your grade in exchange for you buying them a beer or a cooler etc. We regard all such matters very seriously and they could result in an "F" in the course or worse.